sindresorhus/got/documentation/options.md

 // This:
 await got('https://httpbin.org/anything');

-// is the same as:
-await got(new URL('https://httpbin.org/anything'));
+// is semantically the same as this: await got(new URL('https://httpbin.org/anything'));
 ```